Introduction

 Typical AVISynth+ script to run QTGMC

-A “script” is actually just a plain text document, written with Notepad, but saved with the AVS file extension.
+A “script” is actually just a plain text document, written with Notepad, but saved with the AVS file extension instead of TXT.
 A typical AVISynth script which uses QTGMC to deinterlace an AVI video and double the framerate follows, with explanatory comments following.
 SetFilterMTMode ("QTGMC", 2) AviSource("H:\racwa\aeroclub-int.avi") ConvertToYV12(interlaced=true) AssumeTFF() QTGMC(preset="Fast", EdiThreads=8) # set EdiThreads to half the system cores you have Prefetch(24) # set to the number of Logical Processors in your CPU Explaining the various parts: SetFilterMTMode ("QTGMC", 2) Tells AVISynth what multi-threading mode to use.
 AviSource("H:\racwa\aeroclub-int.avi") Tells AVISynth what “source filter” to use to open the file, and it’s location.
 Always wrap the full name in quotes.
 If the AVS file is saved in the same folder as the video file you’re processing, you don’t need the drive and parent folder in the name.
 Tip: use the Windows RC menu “Copy as Path” item to copy the complete file name, then paste it in.
 There are other source filters for opening other types of files eg MPEGs, MOVs, MP4s.
 For example, you cannot use “AVISource” to open an MP4.
 Other source filters are shown lower down this page.
 ConvertToYV12(interlaced=true) Converts file to the required colour space.
 AssumeTFF() Tells QTGMC what the interlace status of the file is.
-Almost all analogue captures are Top Field First; DV files are almost always Bottom Field First.
+Almost all analogue captures are Top Field First; DV files from DV camcorders are almost always Bottom Field First.
 QTGMC(preset="Fast", EdiThreads=8) Tells AVISynth to execute QTGMC using the “fast” preset and to use the extra threads in your CPU to speed up processing.
 Set the EdiThreads to half the system cores you have (Task Manager>Performance has the number of cores in your CPU).
-QTGMC defaults to double-framerate mode.
+QTGMC defaults to double-framerate mode; it splits each field into a frame.
 Prefetch(24) Tells AVISynth to use the available cores in your CPU to speed up the process.
 Set it to the number of Logical Processors in your CPU, available from Task Manager.
 If you have issues, reduce the number progressively.
-You save the script text, using a basic editor such as Notepad, as a text-format file with the AVS file extension.
+You then save the script text, using a basic editor such as Notepad, as a text-format file with the AVS file extension.
 All that is then necessary is to open the file in Virtual Dub and the result (meaning your original file, after processing by the script) will be displayed.
 Give it a go.
 Copy the text of the script, paste it into a TXT/Notepad document, change the name of the file to be opened and save the file as an AVS file.
 Here are some sample full-interlaced files for you to experiment with (not all files have full-interlacing; for example, converting telecined movies to progressive video require different treatment.
 See my page on Deinterlacing for details).

 AVI